 Safe Essential Oils For Children

-There’s a lot of varying info online about essential oil safety, but I’ve really learned a lot from the site LearningAboutEOs.com.
-I’m not an expert by any means, and I almost always use herbs over essential oils anyway.
-None-the-less, I want to give you some good info on using essential oils for your kids because they can be effective and helpful.
+There’s a lot of varying info online about essential oil safety, and you’ll have to do some digging to sift the wheat from the chaff.
+Now I’m not an essential oil expert by any means, and I try to make that clear here on Growing Up Herbal.
+Nonetheless, I do use essential oils in my home, and I want to know about and pass on good information concerning using essential oils for kids because essential oils can be effective and helpful allies for wellness.

 Finally: Your Child’s Health Is Ultimately Your Responsibility